-- Socialization skills continue, and there is no doubt that these are lively, active, kittens, who will grow up all too soon to be adult cats.
-They can run, pounce, and leap, and can entertain themselves and their human observers endlessly.
+- Kittens can run, pounce, leap, and entertain themselves and their human observers endlessly.
 Just as quickly they can fall asleep at the drop of a hat, (growing up is hard work), so take care not to let them tire.

 - Kittens will follow their mother cat's lead in socializing with humans.
 If she has a comfortable relationship with the humans in her life, so will her kittens.
 However, if kittens are not accustomed to human handling by six weeks, it will be a long, slow, process to train them later, and, as an adult, such a cat may never be a "lap cat."

-- For this reason, feral cat rescuers, if faced with a pregnant feral or a very young litter, will separate the litter from the mother (after spaying her) before six weeks for optimal results in socializing the kittens for new homes.
+- Feral cat rescuers, if faced with a pregnant feral or a very young litter, will separate the litter from the mother (after spaying her) before six weeks for optimal results in socializing the kittens for new homes.

 Well-socialized and completely weaned kittens may be ready for their new forever homes in just a couple of weeks.
 If you've been waiting for your kittens to be old enough to adopt, you'll probably be pretty excited by now.

 Patience, though.
 Remember, "All good things come to those who wait."